wilbcn/BlueTeam/Network-Projects/Wireshark-Traffic-Analysis-4.md

 ```

 - This revealed SNI `www.bellantonicioccolato.it`, which does not match the identified destination `ns170.seeoux.com`.
 This is highly suspicious, in normal traffic the SNI should match the domain the user intended to visit.
-- I then google searched this domain followed by "Malware", which confirms that this domain is malicious.
+- I then google searched this domain followed by "Malware", which confirms that this domain is malicious, and is related to the malware `Koi Loader`.
+This is probably what is inside our payload `/index.php`.

 ![image](https://github.com/user-attachments/assets/6f249bdc-2866-4718-9c7f-629b12d4d525)